issp-center-dev/dsqss/doc/en/dla/users-manual/input_expert.rst

-    nsegmax, int,  10000, "The maximum number of world-line segments." algfile, string,  algorithm.xml, "The filename of an algorithm file." latfile, string, lattice.xml, "The filename of a lattice file." wvfile, string, --,  "A wavevector XML file.
+    nsegmax, int,  10000, "The maximum number of world-line segments." algfile, string,  algorithm.xml, "The filename of an algorithm file." latfile, string, lattice.xml, "The filename of a lattice file." ntau, int, 10, "The number of the discretization of the imaginary time for calculating some observables as functions of imaginary time." wvfile, string, --,  "A wavevector XML file.
 If it is an empty string, observables as functions of wavevector will not be calculated." dispfile, string,  --, "A relative coordinates XML file.
 If it is an empty string, observables as functions of relative coordinates will not be calculated." outfile, string, sample.log, "The name of the main result file."